Reflection-Satisfaction Tradeoff: Investigating Impact of Reflection on Student Engagement with AI-Generated Programming Hints: Discussion

 \subsubsection{Theoretical Interpretation}

 The inverse relationship between quality reflection and satisfaction with AI-generated hints echoes established research on the dynamics between effortful learning and satisfaction of students.
-Reflection, as a component of SRL, demands substantial cognitive resources~\citep{de2020effort,seufert2024}.
-Previous research demonstrates that student satisfaction generally decreases as mental effort increases, especially when cognitive load exceeds manageable levels~\citep{bradford2011cognitive,chen2023satisfaction}. \citet{bradford2011cognitive} found that cognitive load accounted for about 25\% of the variance in satisfaction in online learning.
-Similarly, \citet{chow2022correlation} found that students showed diminished satisfaction and reduced willingness to invest cognitive effort in tasks they perceived as too easy or too difficult.
+Reflection, as a component of SRL, demands substantial cognitive load~\citep{de2020effort,seufert2024}.
+Previous research demonstrates that student satisfaction generally decreases as mental effort increases, especially when cognitive load exceeds manageable levels. \citet{bradford2011cognitive} found that cognitive load accounted for about 25\% of the variance in satisfaction in online learning.
+Similarly, \citet{ma2025investigation} found that cognitive load had a statistically significant negative effect on English-as-a-foreign language (EFL) students' satisfaction with MOOCs.
 A decrease in satisfaction and willingness on learning tasks was likely to develop into disengagement with learning activities.

 Existing SRL theoretical frameworks focusing on affective aspects could provide important foundations to balance effortful learning with AI assistance for students to continue engaging meaningfully with learning activities.
 Efklides' Metacognitive and Affective model of SRL (MASRL)~\citep{efklides2011} emphasizes the interactions between metacognition, motivation, and affect across two levels of functioning: the Person level (stable characteristics) and the Task X Person level (dynamic task-specific interactions).
 Boekaerts' Dual Processing model~\citep{boekaerts2011} describes how students navigate between growth pathways and well-being pathways based on their appraisals of learning situations, including their emotional responses.
 Integrating those SRL frameworks into educational research in technology-rich educational contexts would add value by advancing structured understanding of ways to embed AI assistance for more benefits and less harm on student SRL.